-The Convent of the Immaculate Conception in Bouctouche was founded and built in 1880 under the direction of Father François-Xavier-Joseph Michaud to provide education for young girls.
-It is a symbol of the importance of the Sisters of Charity of the Immaculate Conception and the Religieuses de Notre-Dame-du-Sacré-Cœur in the field of education.
-The building also stands as a testament to Father Michaud’s significant role as a priest, builder and organizer.
+The Convent of the Immaculate Conception in Bouctouche was established and constructed in 1880 under the guidance of Father François-Xavier-Joseph Michaud to offer education to young girls.
+The building symbolizes the significant contributions of the Sisters of Charity of the Immaculate Conception and the Religieuses de Notre-Dame-du-Sacré-Cœur in the realm of education, and stands as a testament to Father Michaud’s influential role as a priest, builder, and organizer.

-Marguerite Maillet, a teacher, donated a 40-acre piece of land for the construction of a convent.
-Soon afterwards, she becomes a nun with the Sisters of Charity of the Immaculate Conception (SCIC) and takes the name of Sister Marie-Julienne.
-In 1892, she is named Sister Superior at the Bouctouche convent, a position she will hold until her death in 1911.
+A teacher named Marguerite Maillet donated a 40-acre parcel of land for the convent’s construction.
+She later became a nun with the Sisters of Charity of the Immaculate Conception (SCIC), adopting the name Sister Marie-Julienne.
+In 1892, she was appointed Sister Superior at the Bouctouche convent, a position she held until her passing in 1911.

 Notre-Dame-du-Sacré-Coeur nuns made it one of the great teaching institutions in Acadie beginning in 1924.
 It was completely renovated after its closing and became a museum.

-Most Rev. Philippe Hébert, priest from 1923 to 1940, laid the foundations for the new church.
-From 1926 until 1954, parishioners celebrated mass in the basement of the present church which is situated in the heart of the village on Irving Boulevard.
+Most Rev. Philippe Hébert, who served as a priest from 1923 to 1940, laid the foundation for the new church.
+From 1926 to 1954, parishioners attended mass in the basement of the current church, located in the village center on Irving Boulevard.

 The sumptuous home built by Archibald Irving would become the new rectory and the old rectory would be transformed into a diocesan retreat house which would close its doors in 1929.